 This often leads up to a big payoff, when the Cool Loser is briefly given a moment when they realize that more people do, in fact, like them more than they thought (usually when they are unexpectedly honoured at some manner of ceremony, such as a graduation).
-It's not explained why those honouring didn't demonstrate this in some way earlier, but it often comes in the form of a sweet gesture.
+It's not explained why those honouring didn't demonstrate this in some way earlier (the few times it is, it's often explained as the rest of the study body fearing the Alpha Bitch, Jerk Jock, or other Big Man on Campus so much, they didn't want to befriend the Cool Loser and become a target of their fury,) but it often comes in the form of a sweet gesture.

 Often overlaps with This Loser Is You.
 See also Hollywood Nerd.
 An Informed Loner is basically this, except they supposedly don't even want friends.